ScaleCommerce/Image-creator/readme.md

 At the moment, there is no protection for generating hundreds and thousands of files.
 You should take care of that by monitoring your server.

-NoPic is not returned if the master is not found.

 Image Qaulity is not resprected yet.